Circuit restoration

-In telecommunication, circuit restoration is the process by which a communications circuit is established between two users after disruption or loss of the original circuit.
+In telecommunications, circuit restoration is the process by which a communications circuit is established between two users after disruption or loss of the original circuit.
 The loss may be widespread due to a natural disaster like an ice storm or hurricane, or local by being cut underground in construction or damaged in a thunderstorm or car accident.

 Circuit restoration is usually performed in accordance with planned procedures and priorities.
 Restoration may be effected automatically, such as by switching to a hot standby, or manually, such as by manual patching.